fnproject/fdk-node/README.md

 By default the FDK will convert input with a content-type matching `application/json` into a JSON object as the function input, if the incoming content type is different from `application/json` then the input will be the raw string value of the input.
 In both cases,  the raw (string) version of the input is also available in `ctx.body`.

-Likewise by default the output of a function will be treated as a JSON object and converted using JSON.stringify - you can change this behaviour by setting the content type of the response in the context using `ctx.responseContentType='application/text-plain'.
+Likewise by default the output of a function will be treated as a JSON object and converted using JSON.stringify - you can change this behaviour by setting the content type of the response in the context using `ctx.responseContentType='application/text-plain'`.
 Changing the content type to non-json will result in the output being treated as a string.

 # Using  HTTP headers and setting HTTP status codes
-You can read http headers passed into a function invocation using `ctx.protocol.header(key)`, this returns the first header value of the header matching `key` (after canonicalization)  and `ctx.protocol.headers` which an object containing all headers.
+You can read http headers passed into a function invocation using `ctx.protocol.header(key)`, this returns the first header value of the header matching `key` (after canonicalization)  and `ctx.protocol.headers` which returns an object containing all headers.

 ```javascript
 var fdk=require('fn-fdk');